← Back to research

 What is Expect?

-A CLI that scans your git diff, sends it to an AI agent (Claude Code or Codex), generates a test plan, and executes it in a real browser via Playwright.
+A CLI that scans your git diff, sends it to an AI agent (Claude Code, Codex, or Cursor), generates a test plan, and executes it in a real browser via Playwright.
 You review the plan in a TUI, then the agent runs it.

 How does Expect handle authentication for browser tests?